mbmorrissey/mbmorrissey.github.io/_pages/teaching.md

 ## Evolution

 - BL3307: genetic basis of variation and evolution of continuous traits
-- BL4288 "Major Review Paper in Evoltuionary Biology" (Module Organiser): Basically a big exercise in writing feedback.
+- BL4288 "Major Review Paper in Evolutionary Biology" (Module Organiser): Basically a big exercise in writing feedback.
 With support from class sessions and 1:1 meetings with staff, students prepare a review article including submission of an initial draft, responding to peer reviews, and re-submitting a final submission.
 We've had our first student article [published](https://onlinelibrary.wiley.com/doi/full/10.1111/jeb.14112) - Congratulations Finn!

 ## Ecology